shanwong29/rick-and-morty-app/README.md

 ## Testing

 Tests were built with React Testing Library and Jest.
-After container is built, test can be run by the following commands:
+After the image is built, test can be run by the following commands:

 ```
 docker-compose run rick-morty-app sh